DSAR Cost: How Much Does Each Cost?

 For example, the deletion of data is relatively straightforward.
 However, if the data subject requests a record of all text messages, emails, and Microsoft Team conversion recordings on file, then it could be very time-consuming for the DPO (Data Protection Officer) responsible.

-Labor is one of the primary reasons why it is so expensive for DSARs.
-Whenever a data subject makes an access request, a DPO must work at an extreme pace in order to meet the deadline.
+Whenever a data subject makes an access request, the company must work at a fast pace in order to meet the deadline.
 Larger businesses are often required to hire and train multiple DPOs, which can be quite costly.

 It is common for the DPO to have to put in overtime when trying to meet tight deadlines.
 On average, a DPO will respond to around 50 emails per DSAR that involve dealing with attachments of varying types.